Microsoft/go/eng/doc/DeveloperGuide.md

 There are different ways to use the new Go toolchain:

+- Use the full path to the `go` command.
-- Add `go/bin` to your `PATH`.
-This is not recommended because the development version of Go will probably contain unstable features that may interfere with your other Go projects.
+- Add the full path of `go/bin` to the start of `PATH`.
+  - We only recommend setting `PATH` in a specific terminal session, not user-wide or system-wide.
+The development version of Go will probably contain unstable features that may interfere with your other Go projects.
-- Use the full path to the `go` command in the `go/bin` directory.
-When using the console, this is recommended.
-- Instruct your IDE to use the `go` command in the `go/bin` directory.
+- Instruct your IDE to use the `go` command.
 Recommended approach for most development work.
 See the [IDE setup](#ide-setup) section for more information.

 ### Test that your environment is set up correctly